hwkoene/soap/README.md

 ## Next steps
 - Explicit archiving, adding items to a `.zip` archive (to partially address limitation #1);
 - Option to disable implicit saving;
-    - Combine with a `rollback` function to implement transactions;
+    - Combine with a `rollback` function to facilitate transactions;
 - Custom transcoders (to address limitation #2);
 - Typechecking for getters and setters;
 - Derive date created from file metadata;